Programmatic Usage

 Programmatic usage is blocked when your credits reach zero.
 You'll need to purchase additional credits to continue.
 This doesn't affect regular usage.
 You can still use Dust normally through the web, Slack, or browser extension.

 Enterprise customers: If you've enabled pay-as-you-go, programmatic usage continues automatically and you're billed at the end of your billing cycle.
-You'll receive warning emails at 35%, 50%, and 85% of your configured cap.
+You'll receive warning emails at 80% of your configured cap.

 Regular user messages are subject to different fair use limits and are never affected by programmatic credit depletion.